nejohnson2/tornado-example/README.md

 # launch server
 python app.py
 ```

->Note: If the app does not run immediately, it may be because the mongodb has not been configured on heroku.
-Continue with the steps below which should solve the problem.

 >Note: If you add variables to the ```.env```, you need to deactivate the virtual environment and reactivate.